 CLIMATE CHANGE, CONSERVATION AND A PLAN FOR THE FUTURE

-The only thing we can be certain of is that there will be significant environmental changes which all forms of life on our planet must overcome.
-There are a number of truths we must accept, which ever scenario we see:
+The only thing we can be certain of is that there will be significant environmental changes that all forms of life on our planet must overcome.
+There are a number of truths we must accept, whichever scenario we see:

 1) Life as we know it will not continue.

 a.
 Global migration patterns of all species will change.
 The distribution of human and non-human species will be forced to adapt to changes in temperature and sea-level rise.

 b.
 Many species will go extinct.
 We cannot hold life on the planet in stasis, even if we wanted to, and some species will not adapt fast enough to the changing environment.
 But that is the nature of evolution.
 Since life first began, it has constantly been evolving in response to changing environmental conditions.
 We must decide however, how drastic are the changes we are willing to accept.
 This ranges from the relatively minor changes under a 2°C warming scenario, to a mass extinction, including maybe humans, and the reinitiation of evolution from simple, resistant forms of life.
 Under this second scenario, life will begin again, adapting to whatever planet it finds after we have gone.
 Given that the current rate of warming is unprecedented in the history of life on Earth, we are currently heading towards the more dramatic end of this range.